JP-Ellis/tikz-feynman/index.rst

 :share: True
 :github: https://github.com/JP-Ellis/tikz-feynman/
 :release: True
-:summary: |TikZ|-Feynman is a LaTeX package allowing Feynman diagrams to be
-          easily generated within LaTeX with minimal user instructions and without the need of external programs.
-It builds upon the |TikZ|
-          package and leverages the graph placement algorithms from |TikZ| in order to automate the placement of many vertices.  |TikZ|-Feynman still allows fine-tuned placement of vertices so that even complex diagrams can still be generated with ease.

 |TikZ|-Feynman is a LaTeX package allowing Feynman diagrams to be easily
 generated within LaTeX with minimal user instructions and without the need of